88-degrees/Book-of-Changes/en/appendix02s1.md

 <a id="fr_209"/>[XX](#fn_209).
 (The trigram **☷** representing) the earth, and **☴** that for wind moving above it, form [**䷓ Guān**](e8a782guan.md).
 The ancient kings, in accordance with this, examined the (different) regions (of the kingdom), to see the (ways of the) people, and set forth their instructions.

-1. 'The looking of a lad shown by the first six, (divided); indicates the way of the inferior people.
+1. 'The looking of a lad shown by the first `SIX`, (divided); indicates the way of the inferior people.

 <a id="p-293"/>